dSyncro/gamberetti-reborn/README.md

-# Gamberetti Theme
+# Gamberetti Reborn

-A blue and red accent based theme.
+> A nice to the eye theme, inspired by shrimps.